 February 7, 1954, West Penn 832 was moved under its own power with Pittsburgh Railways M1 and 3756, to its new home in Washington County along the former Washington interurban right-of-way near the village of Arden.

 Seven years of outdoor storage took its toll on 832 and the car was inoperative at the time the museum started operation in 1962 and extensive repairs were undertaken.
-Work on the car was sporatic until 2010 when the restoration effort became the focus of a Transportation Enhancement Grant.
+Work on the car was sporadic until 2010 when the restoration effort became the focus of a Transportation Enhancement Grant.
 A restoration plan was written and bids were received for execution of the work from interested firms.
 In August 2010 the car and its assorted parts were shipped to Brookville Corporation in Brookville Pennsylvania and work commenced.
 The car was returned in July of 2011 for completion of work in the PTM restoration shop.
-That work continues today.
-On your next visit ask the store attendant for a look.

 832 is significant as the only Cincinnati Car Company curved side design to be preserved intact from operating use.